TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 	- internet gateway is how your network can interact with the internet
 - **Private facing**-
 	- don't want anyone from anywhere to reach resources through an internet gateway
-	- use a Virtual Private Gateway which can create a VPN connection between a private network and VPC
+	- use a Virtual Private Gateway which can create a **VPN** connection between a on-premises network to a private network and VPC
 		- virtual private gateway is extra encryption and protection over any requests (VPN)
 		- problem with VPN is it can still be slow because it is still run through a public network (just with encryption)
 		- only comes through if its coming from an approved network
-	- AWS Direct Connect- establush a completely private and dedicated fiber connection from data center to AWS
+	- **AWS Direct Connect**- establush a completely private and dedicated fiber connection from data center to AWS
 		- Physical line connecting your network to your AWS VPC
 		- good for compliuance securityn
+	- **AWS Transit Gateway**- connect VPC and on-premise networks through central hub
 - Use subnets to control the traffic permissions
 	- traffioc permissions will not look at the contents of the packet, just the sender to see if on the approved list
 - subnets can pass packets of information from one another, depending if the instance of that subnet allows it